kashenfelter/genbrain/README.md

 # genbrain
-A simple generative growth algorithm that produces brain-like visualisations
+A simple generative growth algorithm that produces brain-like visualisations and animations.